ahmadi008/freela/README.md

 - **No CLS** — skeletons + smooth fade/slide transitions.
 - **Friendly empty states** — every list page tells you what to do next.

-## 🧠 Reflection

-**What challenges do freelancers face when applying for projects?**
-Writing personalized proposals at scale, standing out in crowded marketplaces, communicating professionally with strangers, and tracking dozens of applications at once.

-**How can AI help improve proposal quality and communication?**
-AI eliminates the blank-page problem, ensures every reply is tailored to the specific project, and lets freelancers sound more polished and professional — without spending 30+ minutes per application.

-**Which feature provided the most value to freelancers?**
-The Proposal Generator — it's the highest-leverage time-saver, turning a 30-minute task into a 30-second one while improving quality.

-**How could Freela help users build successful freelance careers?**
-By removing the operational friction (proposals, tracking, comms) so freelancers can focus on doing great work and building client relationships.

-## 🗺 Stretch Goals (future)

-- **Portfolio Builder** — let users create and showcase project portfolios inside Freela.
-- **AI Negotiation Assistant** — suggest strategies for scope, timelines, and pricing.
-- **Proposal Templates Library** — generate proposals in different styles and tones.
-- **Browser extension** — one-click "analyze this job post" from Upwork, Fiverr, etc.
-- **Multi-currency support** — auto-convert budgets to the user's local currency.

 ## 📄 License